Bogatell (Barcelona Metro)

 Bogatell is a Barcelona Metro station located in the Bogatell neighbourhood in the district of Sant Martí, Barcelona.
 The station is served by L4 (yellow line).

 It was opened in 1977, under the name Pedro IV, with the extension of the line from Barceloneta to Selva de Mar, and adopted its current name in 1982.
-It's located under Carrer de Pujade between Carrer de Zamora and Carrer de Pamplona.
+The station is located under Carrer de Pujades between Carrer de Zamora and Carrer de Pamplona.
 It can be accessed from both Carrer de Pujades and Carrer de Pere IV.
-There's a Bicing station nearby.
+There is a Bicing station nearby.